thEpisode/whatsapp-bot/README.md

 # Whatsapp bot

-## What is it?
 This is an Electron app containing Whatsapp web and is using React methods to do an echo.
+This is very simple but useful to start developing our Whatsapp chatbot

 ## Getting started